 Asthma may cause a number of complications, including:

 Preparing for your appointment

 You're likely to start by taking your child to your family doctor or your child's pediatrician.
-However, when you call to set up an appointment, you may be referred immediately to an allergist, lung doctor (pulmonologist) or other specialist.
-Because appointments can be brief, and there's often a lot of ground to cover, it's a good idea to be well prepared.
-Here's some information to help you get ready for your child's appointment, and what to expect from the doctor.
+However, when you call to set up an appointment, you may be referred to an allergist, lung doctor (pulmonologist) or other specialist.
+Here's some information to help you get ready for your child's appointment, and to know what to expect from the doctor.

 What you can do

-Time with your child's doctor is limited, so prepare a list of questions to help you make the most of the appointment.
-List your questions from most important to the least important.
+Preparing a list of questions can help you make the most of the appointment.
 For asthma or asthma-like symptoms, some basic questions to ask your doctor include:

 What to expect from your child's doctor